 - Most Linux distributions can be set up simply by installing the right packages.
 Normally, these will be the GNU compiler (GCC), GNU Make (make) and packages containing header files for your kernel.
-The version numbers of the header file packages must be the same as that of the kernel you are using. - In newer Debian and Ubuntu releases, you must install the right version of the linux-headers and if it exists the linux-kbuild package.
+The version numbers of the header file packages must be the same as that of the kernel you are using. - For recent Linux distributions (for example Fedora Core 5 and later, Ubuntu 7.10 (Gutsy) and later and Mandriva 2007.1 and later) we recommend installing DKMS.
+This framework helps to build kernel modules and to deal with kernel upgrades. - In newer Debian and Ubuntu releases, you must install the right version of the linux-headers and if it exists the linux-kbuild package.
 Current Ubuntu releases should have the right packages installed by default. - In older Debian and Ubuntu releases, you must install the right version of the kernel-headers package. - On Fedora and Redhat systems, the package is kernel-devel. - On SUSE and OpenSUSE Linux, you must install the right versions of the kernel-source and kernel-syms packages. - Alternatively, if you built your own kernel /usr/src/linux will point to your kernel sources, and you have not removed the files created during the build process, then your system will already be correctly set up.